lifsys/dbsys/README.md

 # ... other operations
 ```

-## New in version 0.2.1
+## New in version 0.2.2

+- Prepared for PyPI update
-- Added InvalidOperationError for better error handling
+- Reviewed codebase for corrections
-- Improved type hints in dbsys.pyi
 - Updated documentation and README
-- Minor code improvements and bug fixes
+- Incremented version number

 For more details, see the [documentation](link_to_docs).

 ## Changelog

+### 0.2.2
+- Prepared for PyPI update
+- Reviewed codebase for corrections
+- Updated documentation and README
+- Incremented version number

 ### 0.2.1
 - Added InvalidOperationError for better error handling